About Solace Massage Therapy

 verb 2. the act of consoling in time of difficulty, grief or pain.

 Each session is as individual as each client.
-Some people are looking for relief from pain stemming from injuries, chronic pain, headaches and the like.
-Some want a massage for relaxation.
-Some come to Solace seeking CranioSacral Therapy and the healing that can occur from headaches, vertigo, fibromyalgia, and other symptoms.
-And, some come seeking Reiki healing on all levels…mind, body and spirit.
+Some people are looking for relief from pain stemming from injuries, chronic pain, headaches, TMJ dysfunction, and the like.
+Others want a massage for relaxation.
+Some come to Solace seeking Craniosacral Therapy and the healing that can occur from headaches, vertigo, fibromyalgia, and other symptoms.
+Others may come seeking Reiki healing on all levels…mind, body, and spirit.

-In 2017, I welcomed Collette Wilson, LMT into my practice.
-Collette and I not only graduated massage school together, we share the same philosophy when it comes to our clients.
-We both are committed to providing you with the best session we can offer.
-We are also compassionate about our profession and believe in the importance of mentoring and teaching the next generation of therapists.
+In 2017, I welcomed Collette Wilson, LMT, into my practice.
+Collette and I not only graduated from massage school together, but we also share the same philosophy when it comes to our clients.
+We are committed to providing you with the best session we can offer.
+In addition, we are tremendously compassionate about our profession and believe in the importance of mentoring and teaching the next generation of therapists.

 We look forward to working with you and thank you for choosing Solace Massage Therapy.